JonathanReyess/basketball-shot-tracker/README.md

-This is a basic website that will allow you to calculate your field goal %, the ratio of field goals made to field goals attempted, in percent form.
-This website can be used to determine how well you are shooting the ball.
+This is a basic website that can be used to calculate the field goal percentage of a player during the game of basketball.

+The 'bucket' refers to a shot that has been made whereas the 'brick' corresponds to a miss.

+Field goal percentage is calculated as

+**# of shots made / # of shots attempted**